Robust multiple change-point detection for multivariate variability using data depth: Preliminary material

 Sample ranks based on data depth functions can be calculated as follows.
 Suppose that $X_1,\dots,X_{\scaled{N}}$ is a random sample and $F_{*,\scaled{N}}$ is the associated empirical cumulative distribution function, then the quantity

 represents the depth-based rank of $X_i$.
 The interpretation of $\ranki$ is slightly different than that of univariate ranks, because here the observations have a high rank when they are deep inside the data cloud, rather than on the extreme end of the data.
-In fact, centre outward ranks have been used for detecting differences in univariate dispersion before \citep{Sieg1960, ansari1960}.
+In fact, center outward ranks have been used for detecting differences in univariate variability before \citep{Sieg1960, ansari1960}.